jbellsey/aurelia-cached-getter/README.md

 # aurelia-cached-getter

-Provides a replacement for Aurelia's `HttpClient` library.
+Provides a replacement for Aurelia's `HttpClient` library, designed to assist in creating an offline-capable app.
+It is not meant to replace `HttpClient` for all GET requests, as described below.

 The `HttpCachedGetter` class overrides `HttpClient.get()` to ensure two things:

 * All successful GET requests are cached into local storage
 * Any GET requests made while offline are retrieved from local storage